 Deferred tax assets and liabilities are determined based on the difference between the financial statement carrying amounts and tax basis of existing assets and liabilities and for loss and credit carryforwards, which are measured using the enacted tax rates and laws in effect in the years in which the differences are expected to reverse.
 The realization of our deferred tax assets is dependent upon the generation of future taxable income, the amount and timing of which are uncertain.
 Valuation allowances are provided if, based upon the weight of available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-As of March 31, 2023, we continue to maintain a full valuation allowance against all of our deferred tax assets based on evaluation of all available evidence.

-file income tax returns in the U.S. federal and state jurisdictions and may become subject to income tax audit and adjustments by related tax authorities.
+As of June 30, 2023, we continue to maintain a full valuation allowance against all of our deferred tax assets based on evaluation of all available evidence.
+We file income tax returns in the U.S. federal and state jurisdictions and may become subject to income tax audit and adjustments by related tax authorities.
 Our tax return periods (for entities then in existence) for U.S. federal income taxes for the tax years since 2017 remain open to examination under the statute of limitations by the Internal Revenue Service and state jurisdictions.
 We record reserves for potential tax payments to various tax authorities related to uncertain tax positions, if any.
 The nature of uncertain tax positions is subject to significant judgment by management and subject to change, which may be substantial.
 These reserves are based on a determination of whether and how much a tax benefit taken by us in our tax filings or positions is more likely than not to be realized following the resolution of any potential contingencies related to the tax benefit.
 We develop our assessment of uncertain tax positions, and the associated cumulative probabilities, using internal expertise and assistance from third-party experts.
 As additional information becomes available, estimates are revised and refined.
-Differences between estimates and final settlement may occur resulting in additional tax expense.
-Potential interest and penalties associated with such uncertain tax positions are recorded as a component of our provision for income taxes.
+Differences between estimates and final settlement may occur resulting in additional t